technomancy/die-roboter/README.md

 jobs automatically retried.

-Exceptions occurring in `send-back` calls will be propagated back to the caller and thrown upon deref.
+Exceptions occurring in `send-back` calls will be propagated back to the caller and returned upon deref.
 When using `send-off` by default failed jobs will simply log using `clojure.tools.logging/warn`, but you can rebind `*exception-handler*` to respond in your own way, including acking the message back to the server: